GryphonIs/PrimordialCrops/README.md

 More Crops added in the future, and here are some planned features also:

-Planned to Add:
+##Upcoming features:

  - More mod support on Request,
  - Decoration Blocks,
  - Food Crops (if Requested)

- - Please report any issues with the mod using the issue's section on CurseForge
+Please report any issues with the mod using the issue's section on CurseForge.

-Minimum Forge Requirements:
+##Minimum Forge Requirements:

-MC 1.94 - 1.10  (Forge 12.17.0.1976)
+Minecraft 1.9.4 - 1.10.2 requires Forge 12.17.0.1976
-MC 1.11 - 1.11.2 (Forge 13.19.0.2153)
+Minecraft 1.11 - 1.11.2 requires Forge 13.19.0.2153

-Disclaimer Stuff
+##Disclaimer Stuff
  - Nerf's will be added to things that are found to be a little too OP
  - You are free to use this Mod in your own/pre built Modpack as long as no cash charge is made for it, no permissions are needed.
  - You are free to do anything you like with this mod as long as your are following the license

-Help Wanted
+##Help Wanted

 Primordial crops is in dire need of a texture overhaul, i am in no way good enough an artist to do this. *Almost* all the textures are taken from the 1.7.10 Magical Crops mod.
 If anybody is